Inexpensive Power Backup Systems

 Recommended:

-• BioLite CampStove 2+.
+• BioLite CampStove 2+ (Amazon link).
 This stove converts heat into electricity, allowing you to cook meals and charge devices simultaneously.
 Check out this product on Amazon here.

 5. Car Power as a Backup